babblebey/babblebey/README.md

 * 🌍  I'm based in Lagos, Nigeria
 * 👀  I'm a Software Developer with a problem-solving-first approach to development.
-* 👨🏾‍💻  You will mostly find me doing anything open source, it been my new favourite thing since I've experienced its power (at OSCAFest'23)
+* 👨🏾‍💻  You will mostly find me doing anything open source, its been my new favourite thing since I've experienced how powerful it can be (at OSCAFest'23)
 * ⚡  I'm looking to collaborate and learn.
 * ✉️  You can contact me at [babblebey@gmail.com](mailto:babblebey@gmail.com)